kruize/benchmarks/techempower/README.md

 - **MEM_REQ**: Memory request
 - **CPU_LIM**: CPU limit
 - **MEM_LIM**: Memory limit
+- **USER_TUNABLES**: Any specific tunable user want to mention.
+If there are multiple entires, it should be separated by ; and enclosed with ""
 - **MAXINLINELEVEL**: Maxinline level tunable for JVM.
 - **QUARKUS_THREADPOOL_CORETHREADS**: quarkus.thread-pool.core.threads property for Quarkus.
 - **QUARKUS_THREADPOOL_QUEUESIZE**: quarkus.thread-pool.queue.size property for Quarkus.Memory limit